rayyan35p/tp/docs/DeveloperGuide.md

 If there are no prerequisites stated, all you have to do is just open TaskHub and you can use the sample data.

+You can reset the sample data by deleting `taskhub.json` in the `data` folder and relaunching TaskHub.

 The testcases should also be done separately and not in sequence, i.e. The results of a testcase may affect the next testcase if the changes are not reversed.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** These instructions only provide a starting point for testers to work on;